benychan/DemoChubb/README.md

 3.- restore the package an then compile the project

-with http://localhost:5158/api/Employment)http://localhost:5158/api/Employment you can get all the employments in the database.
+with http://localhost:5158/api/Employment you can get all the employments in the database. and you can use the others verbs of httpp using the same url [http://localhost:5158/api/Employment] with de correct verb